WilliamTjonndal/IT3212/assignment2/Group 25.md

 #### <a id="PCA-section-4b"></a>b.
 Comment on the visual quality of the images and how much information is lost during compression.

-As seen in figure 12, the reconstructed images are fairly close to the original with the exeption of the fourth image from the left.
+As seen in figure 12, the reconstructed images are fairly close to the original with the exeption of the fourth image from the left which is very blurry.

 ### <a id="PCA-section-5"></a>5.
 Error Analysis